-SOS Diabetes is a parent-led effort that began in February 2014.
-Three years later, we are still urging the Ontario Minisry of Education to develop a policy that will ensure students with type 1 diabetes get the support that they need while at school.
-This despite the fact that there is overwhelming public support for such a policy.
-Read this assessment from Diabetes Canada (March 27, 2017): Many provinces falling behind when it comes to supporting children with diabetes
+SOS Diabetes is a parent-led effort that began in February 2014 to encourage the Ontario Minisry of Education to develop a policy that will ensure students with type 1 diabetes get the support that they need while at school.

 We’re mothers and fathers of children and youth with type 1 diabetes.
 We struggle with sending our kids to school, wanting them to be safe and supported.
 In the absence of a province-wide policy that sets standards for supporting students with type 1 diabetes, it’s not easy.
 We want to change that.
 This is our vision of an ideal future:

 - The Ontario school system supports and protects students with type 1 diabetes, working with families to ensure students’ diabetes is well managed and that they have the fullest possible school experience, regardless of their age or treatment regimen.